- Ground floor bedroom

 and discovering beautiful gardens.
 Visit Trevaskis Farm; a 5 min drive away for local produce, 'pick your own' and excellent restaurant.
 Or simply walk to the local

 pub for a traditional ale after a super day at the beach!

 Over two floors.
 Three bedrooms.
 Ground Floor: 1 x twin.
 Wet room with shower, basin and WC.
 Steep shallow stairs leading to First Floor: 2 x double.
 Bathroom with bath, shower over, basin and WC.
 Kitchen.
 Dining room.
 Sitting room with mock gas flame stove.

 Central heating with mock gas stove.
 Gas oven and gas hob, microwave, fridge, freezer, washing machine, tumble dryer, dishwasher, Smart TV with freesat, DVD, Dab radio/speaker, WiFi.
 Fuel and power inc. in rent.
 Bed linen and towels inc. in rent.
 Cot and highchair available.
-Roadside parking for one car in front of cottage.
+Roadside parking for one car in front of cottage plus additional parking on a first come first served basis close by.
 Lockable summerhouse storage.
 Lawned garden with furniture and BBQ.
 Sorry, no pets and no smoking.
 Shop and pub 5 minute walk.
 Beach 2 miles.